1lLeen/NetShop/README.md

 # NetShop
-The NetShop it's my presentation project.
+The NetShop it's net market to buy something
-I wanna show how can I code =3
+It's presentation project to show my skills in .net 8